0-6-2

 Under the Whyte notation for the classification of steam locomotives, 0-6-2 represents the wheel arrangement of no leading wheels, six powered and coupled driving wheels on three axles and two trailing wheels on one axle.
-The type is sometimes known as a Webb or a Branchliner.
+This type is sometimes known as a Branchliner or Webb type.

 Overview

 While some locomotives with this wheel arrangement had tenders, the majority were tank locomotives which carried their coal and water onboard.

 Usage

 Finland

 Finland used two classes of 0-6-2T locomotive, the Vr2 and the Vr5.